Shrink Your PDFs Without the Sacrifice

 Before compressing, check what's making your PDF large.
 Is it image-heavy?
 Scanned?
 Text-only with fancy fonts?
 This determines the best compression approach.

+Always keep the original uncompressed version before compressing.
 Compression is irreversible.
-Always keep a copy of your original file in case the compressed version doesn't meet your needs.
+Save your original file in case the compressed version doesn't meet your needs.

 Medium compression offers the best balance for most documents.
 It typically reduces file size by 40-60% with minimal visible quality loss.